gmcninch-tufts/math87-lecture-notebooks/week3/03--network-flows.md

 This yields the upper bound
 - $s_i \le 50000$ for $1 \le i \le 12$

 Now, we know from table the demand for each month.
 Remember what we are doing: with the linear program, we are trying to decide the optimal values of our decision variables -- i.e. how many apples do we buy each month? and how many apples do we store each month?
-So our model should *plan* to meet demand; thus, we should impose the constraint that the number $d_i$ of ``kg`` of apples delivered to customers exceeds the demand.
+According to the model, the number of apples we expect to *sell* depends on these choices (via the conservation laws).
+So to be sensible, our model must view the anticipated demand (listed in the table) as an **upper bound** for the amount we can sell.
+More precisely, we should impose the constraint that the number $d_i$ of ``kg`` of apples delivered to customers is $\le$ the anticipated demand for each month.
+(Of course, this is what the label on the diagram indicates!
+Here I'm trying to explain why we have chosen that labeling).

 This amount to the condition:
 $$\begin{bmatrix}
     d_1 \\ d_2 \\ d_3 \\ d_4 \\ d_5 \\ d_6 \\
     \end{bmatrix}
-    \ge
+    \le
     \begin{bmatrix}
        10 \\
        15 \\